Yeseh/homelab/README.md

 - platformSubscriptionId: azure subscription that contains the platform resources
 - platformExternalSecretsServiceAccountName: service account name for the external secrets operator

-Above variables are stored in a config map in the platform-system namespace.
+Above variables are stored in a config map in the homelab-system namespace.
 The flux kustomize-controller is then granted access to this config map in order to substitute the config values into the k8s infrastructure configuration.

+## Tools

+- Kubectl
+- Kubecolor
+- Keyverno cli

+## Cluster Authorization

+- A flux cd tenant MUST have a service account tied to it
+    - This sa is federated with the azure deployment managed identity
+- Kustomizations/Helmreleases in fluxcd tenants MUST specify a service account
+- Flux cd tenants MUST not expose kro.run/v1alpha1/ResourceGraphDefinition to consumers
+    - Only instances should be allowed